SherjeelSikander/master-thesis/src/recommender-service/preprocessing/README.md

 The script will create a .nodes and .ways file with same filename (e.g. munich_small.nodes and munich_small.ways) in the same directory where .osm file is present.

 # Step 2
-Create a dictionary from nodes file (e.g. munich_small.nodes) and dump it (munich_small.nodes.searilize).
+Create a dictionary from nodes file (e.g. munich_small.nodes) and dump it (munich_small.nodes.serialize).

 Some stats